ast19004/portfolio/README.md

 # Description

-This site is a summary of some of my best projects from my college experience.
+This site gives a summary of some of my best projects from my college experience.
 I find I especially enjoy writing in Javascript & Javascript adjacent technologies.
 The current projects displayed on my portfolio are found at the following repositories:
 <br/>
 Read Reader: https://github.com/ast19004/ReadReader<br/>
 Scootz: https://github.com/ast19004/scootz/tree/main<br/>